Utility poles are in need of lots of vegetation management to keep them safe.

 What is the current state of utility vegetation management?

 Surprise, surprise.
-Like most larger infrastructure based industries in the United States and throughout the world, utility vegetation management is lagging behind current technology trends and innovations.
-Many T&D utilities (transmission and distribution utilities) rely on archaic methods of managing the spread of vegetation, risking dangerous situations concerning the reliability of the grid as well as human lives and environmental ruin.
+Like most larger infrastructure-based industries in the US and worldwide, utility vegetation management is lagging behind current technological advancements.
+Many transmission and distribution utilities (T&D utilities) rely on archaic methods of managing the spread of vegetation.
+These risks pose dangerous situations concerning the reliability of the grid, human lives, and environmental ruin.

-However, there is technology that exists to improve the efficiency and effectiveness of vegetation management, which aims to reduce blackouts, wildfires, the loss of human lives, and property damage.
+However, there is technology that exists to improve the efficiency and effectiveness of vegetation management.
+It aims to reduce blackouts, wildfires, human loss, and property damage.

 What is Utility Vegetation Management?

-Vegetation management is the inspection, review, and maintenance of vegetation around, under and sometimes above utility infrastructure, most importantly transformers, power lines, and utility poles.
-The purpose being to prevent future outages by staving off bushes, grass and trees from causing damage to utility infrastructure.
+Vegetation management is the inspection, review, and maintenance of vegetation around utility infrastructure, like, transformers, power lines, and utility poles.
+The purpose is to prevent future outages by staving off bushes, grass, and trees from causing damage to utility infrastructure.

 Utility lines and nature are, unfortunately, not the best of friends.
 The proximity of one to another can lead to a dangerous situation for the surrounding land and communities.
 Sparks from power lines can cause dry brush to ignite, especially in drier regions.
-The heat generated from electricity coursing through power lines is sometimes enough to set afire a tree or bush which is touching the lines.
-Structurally unsound trees can easily come down at a moment’s notice causing a power outage.
-And even healthy trees can succumb to heavy winds and rains, causing blackouts.
+The heat generated from electrified power lines is sometimes enough to set afire branches that touch the lines.
+Structurally unsound trees can easily come down at a moment’s notice, causing a power outage.
+Even healthy trees can succumb to heavy winds and rains, causing blackouts.

 Why should utilities manage vegetation?